Health Insurers Are Vacuuming Up Details About You — And It Could Raise Your Rates

 "We sit on oceans of data," said Eric McCulley, director of strategic solutions for LexisNexis Risk Solutions, during a conversation at the data firm's booth.
 And he isn't apologetic about using it.
 "The fact is, our data is in the public domain," he said.
 "We didn't put it out there."

-Insurers contend they use the information to spot health issues in their clients—and flag them so they get services they need.
+Insurers contend that they use the information to spot health issues in their clients — and flag them so they get services they need.
 And companies like LexisNexis say the data shouldn't be used to set prices.
 But as a research scientist from one company told me: "I can't say it hasn't happened."

 At a time when every week brings a new privacy scandal and worries abound about the misuse of personal information, patient advocates and privacy scholars say the insurance industry's data gathering runs counter to its touted, and federally required, allegiance to patients' medical privacy.
 The Health Insurance Portability and Accountability Act, or HIPAA, only protects medical information.